arijitsdrush/bootstrap_business/README.md

-# bootstrap_business
+# Wiki Theme

-This is a test project to create a drupal 7 theme based on bootstrap.
+This is a test project to create a drupal 7 theme which will have look and fill of an wiki.